alpha-davidson/ATTPCLatent/README.md

 # Pretraining on Jigsaw

 Pretraining is accomplished through the `pretrain_on_jigsaw_events.py` script, which can be submitted as a SLURM job by running the `unscrambling_jigsaw.sh` file.
 The `pretrain_on_jigsaw_events.py` script takes in the scrambled, voxelized  training and validation datasets from the `voxel_data` folder and unscrambles this data to generate event-wise predictions of original events.
-Running this script will output a model weights folder, located within `models` folder, as well as a loss curve that can be located at the `plots` folder.
+Running this script will output a model weights folder, located within `models` folder, as well as a loss curve that can be located at the `plots` folder.  hhhhhh

 # Evaluating Reconstruction